-INTERNATIONAL STUDENT SERVICES
+INTERNATIONAL SERVICES

-The Office of International Student Services is responsible for recruiting, processing, advising, and accounting for all international students on the MSU campus.
-The international student profile at MSU has both grown and diversified significantly over the past two years.
+The Office of International Services is responsible for recruiting, processing, advising, and accounting for all international students on the MSU campus.
+The international student profile at MSU has both grown and diversified significantly over the years.

 Midwestern State University actively recruits qualified students from all over the world.
-MSU has special outreach programs in the Caribbean, Japan, the former Soviet Union, and Mexico.
-The International Student Services staff has expertise in those areas plus special knowledge on the education systems of the British Commonwealth.
+MSU has special outreach programs in the Caribbean, Japan, and Mexico.
+The International Services staff has expertise in those areas plus special knowledge on the education systems of the British Commonwealth, including West Africa.

 MSU takes pride in the personal attention accorded to every international applicant.
 The staff corresponds with students by telephone and e-mail, and guides them through the application process.
-Once a student has been admitted, International Student Services will assist them with the visa process.
+Once a student has been admitted, International Services will assist them with the visa process.
 Prior to arrival, students are assisted with housing and other arrangements.
 The staff will also meet students at Wichita Falls Municipal Airport and assist them in making a smooth transition to student life.